wildxmxtt/Spotbot/README.md

     f.
 In the sidebar, you'll find the OAuth2 go to general and place http://localhost:5000/callback in redirecturi (refimage8)

     g.
 In the sidebar, go to URL Genreator.
-Fill out feilds just like refimage 9 & 10 **NOTE you only need *bot* & *messages.read* to use this type of bot*
+Fill out feilds just like refimage 9 & 10 **NOTE you only need *bot* & *messages.read* to use this type of bot when looking at refimage9**

     h.
 Invite the bot to the server you want it to run in